A value proposition is a promise. It describes the value you deliver to your clients.

 What sets you apart from your competitors?

-Why are you different and better than others – essentially, why customers should choose you?
+Why are you different and better than others – essentially, why clients should choose you?
 There might be a number of reasons why your product is better, however there is probably one that your customer cares most about.

 Think about the following questions: